brorb/710-wiki/Content/Characters/SYSTEM.md

 <PING>?:
 <PING>?:PING@PING
-<CRASH>!:SYSTEM HAS CRASHED RESTARTING-IDLING for (random, random, random, random), [unpingstatus=true]
+<CRASH>!:SYSTEM HAS CRASHED RESTARTING-IDLING for
+(random, random, random, random), [unpingstatus=true]
 ```

 After receiving the correct link, [[The Sleuths]] discovered [[prj_home.exe]] and explored it to find the "lm-2" image (see [[Parting Gifts Puzzle]]).

-On the same day, SYSTEM directly messaged Sleuth member ThePortalNinja to confirm that "lm-2" was [[Travis]]' parting gift before he perished.
+On the same day, SYSTEM directly messaged Sleuth member @ThePortalNinja to confirm that "lm-2" was [[Travis]]' parting gift before he perished.
 ```
 ThePortalNinja: @SYSTEM Is it too late for us to get Travis' parting gift?
 [uploaded "lm-2" image]